solana-labs/solana-program-library/docs/src/token.md

 Account, all remaining SOL will be transferred to another Solana account (doesn't have to be associated with the Token Program).
 Non-native Accounts must have a balance of zero to be closed.

+### Non-Fungible tokens
+An NTF is simply a token type where only a single token has been minted.